Workshops, Seminars and Specialty Modules

 Part 3: Understanding Sexuality

-Folks who complete all three series are eligible to join our weekly open format group for ongoing discussion on these topics.
+Folks who complete all three parts are eligible to join our weekly open format group for ongoing discussion about relationships..

 (Twice weekly on Mondays and Thursdays from 5 to 7 p.m. beginning Jan.
 25, 2021.)

-The structure of this module is flexible from week to week, as we alternate the weekly focus from evening to morning routines, considering the specifics and skills that fall within each time of day.
+The module alternates the weekly focus from evening to morning routines, considering the skills that fall within each time of day.
 The participants themselves largely decide which skills we look at up close.